House of Nahyan: Controversy

+The Nahyan family was involved in the criminal Bank of Credit and Commerce International and was its largest investor; the bank collapsed in 1991.
+According to information from U.S. investigators, the bank allegedly operated a prostitution ring.
+Bank employees are said to have provided members of the royal family with virgins aged 16 to 20, who were flown in from Pakistan.
+Some of the prepubescent girls were injured in the process.

 In April 2009, Sheikh Issa bin Zayed, a member of the Al Nahyan royal family, was subject to a controversy where he was allegedly shown to be torturing a man.

 In 2017, several Emirati princesses from the Al Nahyan family were found guilty in a Belgium court over the inhumane treatment of servants, an incident that occurred between 2007 and 2008.